Tiramisu means “pick me up” in Italian, referring to the two caffeine ingredients espresso and cocoa.

 Dip the lady fingers (non-sugared side) in the coffee one by one (I do it quickly: 1 second.
 If you keep them in the coffee too much they will be completely melted.
 Too quickly, on the other hand, they will be too dry.), and put them in a 9×13-inch baking pan sugared side down.
 When the first layer is done, cover them with the cream you made before and spread it with a flat spoon.
 Repeat the procedure.
 (If you want you can put the ladyfingers in the opposite direction: first layer horizontal and second one vertical.)
 Cover the ladyfingers with the cream and spread it with the spoon like before.

 Sift the cocoa powder on the top.
-Cover the pan and put at 4°C (in the refrigerator) for 2-4 hours before eating.
+Cover the pan and put at 4°C (in the refrigerator) for 2 to 4 hours before eating.

 “The main dish served at Delandy’s send off to her medical career.
 We are so proud and happy for Delandy as she works towards a career she has wanted for so long, but we will all miss her terribly.
 The Shacklett Lab will not be the same without her.” – April Ferre